sslover/designing-for-data-personalization/week2/javacript-cheat-sheet.md

 	// this is a comment
 	var dog; // this is a comment about a dog

-It's often a good idea to comment the steps needed for a function before actually writing it:
+It's often a good idea to comment the steps needed for a function before writing it:

 	// step 1 - do this
 	// step 2 - then, do this